mindkin/hourfleet/docs/index.md

 ---
 # Getting Started

-Welcome to Hourfleet!
+This documentation is intended for existing Hourfleet customers.
+Owners of an existing hourfleet tenancy.

-This documentation is for existing Hourfleet customers, and discusses setting up and customizing of your own Hourfleet car sharing network and app (tenancy).
+It discusses setting up and customizing of your own Hourfleet car sharing network and app (tenancy).

 Let's get you up and running, and start reaping the benefits of doing your car sharing online with Hourfleet.